-The summary should describe the impact of the airport on its surroundings and should indicate the noise indicators for which mapping was carried out and the area enclosed by the various contour bands.
+The summary should describe the noise impact of the railways on their surroundings and should indicate the noise indicators for which mapping was carried out and the area enclosed by the various contour bands.

-Airport operators should determine the number of noise sensitive premises within the various contours and may choose to include other premises or specific land uses within the definition of sensitive premises depending on local circumstances and priorities.
-Where aircraft noise affects an agglomeration the Competent Authority for the agglomeration should be contacted regarding Action Planning priorities.
+Translink should determine the number of noise sensitive premises within the various contours and may choose to include other premises or specific land uses within the definition of sensitive premises depending on local circumstances and priorities.
+Where railways noise affects an agglomeration, the Competent Authority for the agglomeration should be contacted regarding Action Planning priorities.